 The FDA was always operated on a single foundational doctrine: Ensuring drug safety and protecting human life.

-While much has changed since its founding in 1906, this guiding principle still holds true and shapes many of today’s drug approval decisions.1 It’s why review time, statistically-significant data, and carefully controlled trials are all part of releasing a drug for clinical use to treat harmful diseases effectively.
+While much has changed since its founding in 1906, this guiding principle still holds true and shapes many of today’s drug approval decisions.1 It’s why review time, statistically-significant data, and carefully controlled trials are all part of approving a drug for clinical trials and ultimately utilization use to treat harmful diseases.

 But for patients and their caregivers, particularly those with no FDA-approved treatment options, there’s a tension with the regulatory agency that has long been palpable.
 To them, the FDA acts as a sluggish gatekeeper, sometimes shutting the door on their future.
 In the past, with the HIV crisis and cancer, this tension has reached a boiling point, with public outcry for the FDA to enact shorter review processes, push faster approvals, and give patients a shred of hope.2,3